Blog

 Timing Meat Chickens for Spring Growing

-Once you identify your region’s last frost date, count backward approximately three to four weeks to estimate when chicks should arrive.
+Once you know your last frost date, count backward about 3-4 weeks to decide when your chicks should arrive.

 For example:

-• If your last frost falls in late April, scheduling chicks for late March often aligns well.
+• If your frost date is in late April, starting chicks in late March often works well.

 Timing Meat Chickens for Fall Growing